berkentekin/dotfiles/README.md

 # dotfiles
-My configurations for various applications
+My configurations for various applications.

 This made me learn GNU Stow, which is very intriguing.